479-783-8000

 • Damages

-Each of these elements must be proved by a preponderance of the evidence.
+You must prove each of these elements by a preponderance of the evidence.
 If you are unable to prove one of the elements, your claim will not be successful.

 The Existence of a Doctor-Patient Relationship